 4. Wang XM, Wu HY and Qiu XJ.Methylenetetrahydrofolate Reductase (MTHFR) Gene C677T Polymorphism and Risk of Preeclampsia: An Updated Meta-analysis Based on 51 Studies.
 ArchMed Res.
 2013;44:159-168.

-Special thanks to Dr. James Robert, Co-chair of The Preeclampsia Registry's Scientific Advisory Council and member of the Preeclampsia Foundation's Medical Advisory Board, for his editorial assistance with this article.
+Special thanks to Dr. James Robert, Co-chair of The Preeclampsia Registry Advisory Council and member of the Preeclampsia Foundation's Medical Advisory Board, for his editorial assistance with this Ask an Expert article.